XanderBaatz/fedora/README.md

   * [Windows and MacOS](https://getfedora.org/en/workstation/download/)
   * [Linux](https://flathub.org/apps/details/org.fedoraproject.MediaWriter)

-In Fedora Media Writer click Custom image and select the `Everything` ISO. \
+In Fedora Media Writer click Custom image and select the `Everything` ISO, and then proceed to write it to the USB. \
+Now reboot into BIOS/UEFI firmware settings.
+  * On modern Linux systems running systemd you can access BIOS/UEFI by using the command:
+    `sudo systemctl reboot --firmware-setup`
+  * On Windows you can access BIOS/UEFI by running the following command in an elevated PowerShell or CMD prompt:
+    `shutdown.exe /r /o`
 If your system is unable to detect the bootable USB try enabling `Legacy USB` in **UEFI/BIOS**.

 ### 2. Installation setup